syncfusion-content/maui-docs/MAUI/Picker/commands.md

 ## SelectionChangedCommand

-The [SelectionChangedCommand]() is triggered whenever the selection index changed in picker.
+The [SelectionChangedCommand]() is triggered whenever the selection index in the picker changes, with the `PickerSelectionChangedEventArgs` passed as a parameter.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}